 UCS's endowment consists of individual funds established for a variety of purposes.
-UCS has interpreted the Massachusetts Uniform Prudent Management of Institutional Funds Act (UPMIFA) as requiring the preservation of the fair value of original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
+UCS has interpreted the Massachusetts Uniform Prudent Management of Institutional Funds Act ("UPMIFA") as requiring the tracking of original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
 As a result, UCS tracks the original value of gifts donated to the endowment, the original value of subsequent gifts to the endowment, and accumulations to the endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
 The remaining portion of the donor-restricted net assets is classified as accumulated unspent gain on net assets until those amounts are appropriated for expenditure by UCS.

-Note 9 - Board Designated Funds and Endowment (Continued)
+Note 10 - Board Designated Funds and Endowment (Continued)